moveit/moveit2_tutorials/doc/examples/parallel_planning/parallel_planning_tutorial.rst

   ros2 launch moveit2_tutorials parallel_planning_example.launch.py

-Let's take a look at the code:
+A complex kitchen scene is loaded and two planning problems solved.
+The first one is a small motion of the EE towards the ground.
+This problem is likely to be solved by all three planners but with significant differences in the planning time.
+The second problem is a much harder and most likely only the :code:`RRTConnect` planner will succeed.
+This demo suggests that a well configured parallel planning setup is versatile to be used in a broad variety of motion planning problems.

+What code is necessary to use parallel planning?
-You need to initialize moveit_cpp and a planning component that will solve you planning problem.
+First of all, you need to initialize moveit_cpp and a planning component that will solve you planning problem.
 Setting start and goal state is also did not change

 .. code-block:: c++

     planning_component_->setGoal(*goal_state);
     planning_component_->setStartStateToCurrentState();

-Next it is necessary to setup the `MultiPipelinePlanRequestParameters`.
+Next it is necessary to setup the :code:`MultiPipelinePlanRequestParameters`.

 .. code-block:: c++